method5/method5/install_method5.md

 Manually add rows to the main configuration table, METHOD5.M5_DATABASE.
 This table is critical to the configuration of the system, it is used for filtering databases and creating links.
 Pay close attention to the details.

+The host and database columns have size and value restrictions, since those names are both used to create a database link names.
+If you have a host or database name that doesn't fit those rules, use an alias in those columns.
+Later in the installation, in step #3 in administer_method5.md, you will be able to customize the connection string for the database links and use whatever names are necessary.

 Four sample rows were inserted by default, use them to get started.
 Don't worry about adding all your databases or getting it 100% perfect right away.
 Come back to this step later after you've used Method5 for a while.